caiannello/Pugputer6309/Hardware/Backplane/README.md

 I think these are the same dimensions as the cartridge connector on the original Nintendo Famicom.

-This time, the form factor is a box shape instead of the flattened all-in-one-keyboard design used in v0.
+This time, the form factor is a box, rather than the flattened all-in-one-keyboard design of v0.

-For something more compact, but much more expensive to fabricate, see v0/ .
+(For something more compact, but much more expensive to fabricate, see v0/ .)

 ![layout](https://raw.githubusercontent.com/caiannello/Pugputer6309/main/Hardware/Backplane/Backplane%20Layout.png)